antaresproject/docs/docs/services/assets.md

           ->add('login-js', 'js/login.js', ['bootstrap-js']);
 ```

-It will download the *js/login.js* file after the *js/bootstrap.min.js* file in the `foo` container, thanks to determining the third parameter of the `add` method.
-There is a possibility of determining more than one interrelation (the table).
+It will load the *js/login.js* file after the *js/bootstrap.min.js* file in the `foo` container, thanks to defining the third parameter of the `add` method.
+It is possible to determine more than one relation (the table).

 ## Additional Parameters

-Many a time the assets require parameterization (e.g. media queries).
-An example:
+The assets often require parameterization (e.g. media queries).
+For example:
 ```php
 app('antares.asset')->container('foo')->add('foo-css', 'css/foo.css', ['media' => 'all', 'rel' => 'stylesheet']);
 ```